NuevoFoundation/workshops/content/english/linux-basics/activity-6.md

 weight: 9
 ---

+*I know I had a file `secret-message.txt` with one of my favorite quotes in it.
+"Do.
+Or do not.
+There is no try."
+Can you help me find it?*

 ### Searching for a pattern in a file?

 `grep` is a command used to search for a pattern of `chars`.
 There are different flags or options that can change how it is used.